 You can’t offer quick delivery on wholesale car parts you don’t have in stock.
 So, you need to adapt your inventory policies.
 Expand stock on a few targeted categories and tell the wholesale shops you have them in stock.
 Powertrain is a great place to start.

 Answer the Phone

-Make sure you take calls from mechanical shops quickly and don’t put your customers on hold or delivery time improvements won’t have the same impact.
-This will take some creative solutions such as hiring part time workers for peak hours or using outsourced call centers for overflow calls.
+Answer the phone quickly and don’t put your customers on hold.
+This may take some creative solutions such as hiring part time workers for peak hours or using outsourced call centers for overflow calls.

 Set a Premium Pricing Strategy

 Standard discounts and cost-plus pricing don’t provide the pricing wholesales shops need.
 So, to be effective you should look at different types of pricing strategies

 The best pricing methods to use are matrix and bundle pricing.
 This sets different pricing based upon part velocity.
 So, low turnover and captive parts are priced for profit and high turnover parts are priced to move.
 This puts you more in line with competitors pricing while allowing you to profit from higher prices when appropriate.

 Automaker return policies don’t work for wholesale customers.
 Instead, set policies that work for your customers.
 And if you set a good wholesale focus, parts you accept on return will sell quickly to another customer.

 Aftermarket suppliers offer better warranties than OEM parts.
 But OEM parts are more durable than many aftermarket components.
 Sell to your strengths.
 Ask your customers if they would prefer a longer warranty or a part that doesn’t need one.